aws-solutions/iot-device-simulator/README.md

 ## IoT Device Simulator
 IoT is a sprawling set of technologies and use cases that has no clear, single definition.
 Despite enormous advances, we’ve only seen a fraction of what the Internet revolution has yet to deliver.
 That’s because many powerful technological forces are now converging — poised to magnify, multiply, and exponentially increase the opportunities that software and the Internet can deliver by connecting the devices, or “things”, in the physical world around us.
-These devices are able to convert valuable information into digital data that provides increased visibility to businesses of how users interact with the world around them.
+Each of these devices is able to convert valuable information from the real world into digital data that provides increased visibility to businesses of how users interact their products or services.
 The backend services required to process and uncover these valuable insights can be expensive to prove without a large pool of physical devices for full end to end integration setup or time-consuming development of scripts.

 Often times, teams constantly have the need to quickly replicate the behavior of their devices interacting with AWS IoT to assess their backend services.
 The IoT Device Simulator solution is a Graphical User Interface (GUI) based engine designed to enable customers to get started quickly assessing AWS IoT services without an existing pool of devices.
 The IoT Device Simulator leverages managed, highly available, highly scalable AWS-native services to effortlessly create and simulate thousands of connected devices that are defined by the customer.

 For more information and a detailed deployment guide visit the IoT Device Simulator solution at https://aws.amazon.com/answers/iot/iot-device-simulator/.

-__NOTE:__ Amazon Elastic Container Service (ECS) uses AWS Identity and Access Management (IAM) service-linked roles.
-A service-linked role is a unique type of IAM role that is linked directly to Amazon ECS.
-Service-linked roles are predefined by Amazon ECS and include all the permissions that the service requires to call other AWS services on your behalf.
-Amazon ECS uses the service-linked role named AWSServiceRoleForECS – Role to enable Amazon ECS to manage your cluster.
-Under some circumstances, you need to manually create the service-linked role.
-Please follow the instructions outlined [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html#create-service-linked-role) to provision your service-linked role for ECS.

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes